SATURDAY LATE AFTERNOON SYMPOSIUM 1 (S3SP1): 4.15 PM - 5.45 PM

 Aim: The aim of the study was to explore the relationships between early maladaptive schemas (EMS), temperament and maladaptive coping styles and to examine gender differences in these variables.

 Results and conclusion: Harm avoidance (HA) was related to both maladaptive coping styles.
 HA also correlated with 14 of 18 EMS.
 Self-Directedness was negatively related to all EMS.
 Maladaptive coping styles were related to almost all EMS.
 Women scored higher in harm avoidance, reward dependence, avoidant coping style and in EMS of abandonment, enmeshment and self-sacrifice.
 Men had higher scores in novelty seeking and overcompensation by social control.
 Using regression analyses it was found that temperament traits explained 13,8 % of EMS variance.
 Adding maladaptive coping styles explained additional 18,9 % of EMS variance.
 Using mediation analysis it was found that impact of temperament on EMS is mediated by maladaptive coping styles.

-RELATIONSHIPS AMONG EARLY MALADAPTIVE SCHEMAS, THEIR COPING STYLES AND ANTROPOMETRIC FACTORS OF CARDIOVASCULAR DISEASES
+Title: RELATIONSHIPS AMONG EARLY MALADAPTIVE SCHEMAS, THEIR COPING STYLES AND ANTROPOMETRIC FACTORS OF CARDIOVASCULAR DISEASES

 General Abstract for Presentation 2:

 The aim of this study is to explore the relationship between early maladaptive schemas, their schema coping styles, and risk anthropometric factor of cardiovascular diseases.

 Title: THE RELATIONSHIP BETWEEN EARLY MALADAPTIVE SCHEMAS, COPING STYLEC, DISSOCIATION AND AUTONOMIC NERVOUS SYSTEM REACTION ON MENTAL STRESS IN HEALTHY ADULTS